adarshdhakar/ChitChat/docs/Dependencies_and_Libraries.md

   - *Purpose*: Framework for server-rendered React applications.
   - *Rationale*: Provides optimal performance, and a streamlined development experience, with functionalities of React

-- **React**
-  - *Purpose*: JavaScript library for building user interfaces.
-  - *Rationale*: Enables the creation of dynamic and responsive UI components.

 ## Backend

 - **Node.js**